lukszar/Tomorrow/README.md

 ## Features

 - ℹ️ Parsing ISO8601 String to Date
-- Auto handling formats with and without miliseconds
+- Auto handling formats with and without milliseconds
 - Use ISO8601DateFormatter in new systems (iOS 11.0+, macOS 10.13+, tvOS 11.0+, watchOS 4.0+)

 ## Example